 One of the reasons I didn’t want to buy the Premiere Vision show guides is because I didn’t want to schlep those around in addition to the French pattern making books I bought.
 One must have priorities.
 I know you’ll agree I did the right thing.

 Speaking of buying at the show, I bought a subscription to a newish magazine published in Italy called Show Details; it was frightfully expensive.
 An extravagance.
 They were having a show special, two issues for 100 euros (about $150 then, less now) with free shipping.
 Amazon lists it at $100 an issue with no cancellation or refund; first issue to arrive in six months.
 Eek!
 As painful as it was for me to fork out that kind of money (and it was), I knew I’d kick myself forever if I passed it up.
 Not your traditional fashion pub, it has photos of garment details, the things you can’t see in Vogue or from runway photos.
 Exquisite, really.
 I never imagined such.
 I haven’t received my issues yet -and I ordered past issues- and I’m becoming frantic that I won’t.
 If I could do it over again, I’d do cash and carry.
 That sounds easier than it was.
 The magazines are 16″x11″ and weigh 5 lbs apiece.
 Really.
 Does anyone speak Italian and can write the publisher (Agenzia Italiana Esportazione) for me?
 Please advise if you can.

 I’m going home for awhile to take a nap; I’m not feeling well.
 I’ll tell you about the French pattern making books later which is what I’d intended to write about in the first place.

-Oh, I’m going to Houston on Friday for the International Quilt Festival, if you’re going too.
+Oh, I’m going to Houston on Friday for the International Quilt Festival, let me know if you’re going too.